Website strategy. Everyone has one, right?

 The first overhaul was to cull down the choices from dozens and dozens of navigation links on the old home page to just a simplified set on the new one.
 If you were part of the Redeemer Presbyterian Church community for awhile, you’ll remember the old site with lists and lists of links on the home page.

 A common mistake = present too many choices & offer paralysis by analysis!
-Click To Tweet
+Share on XTHE KEY PERSPECTIVE TO A SUCCESSFUL WEBSITE STRATEGY

 One of the most subtle but distinctive things that we did employ was a radical focus on the visitors persona and needs.

-That let us define the 1st/most prominent navigation menu option with the copy: “SKEPTICS WELCOME
+That let us define the 1st/most prominent navigation menu option with the copy: “SKEPTICS WELCOME”

 For the non-church-going New York City resident, this is the phrase that we believed was the most compelling one to invite them to click further into the site.